Entrant FAQs

 Camping & Accommodation FAQs

-You’ve got two options: camp on-site and stay right in the heart of Summernats, or check out Visit Canberra for a full range of hotels, motels and other accommodation around the city.
+You have two options.
+Camp on-site and stay right in the heart of Summernats, or explore hotels, motels and other accommodation across the city through Visit Canberra.

 Yes.
-Some campsites are reserved for entrants only, while others are available for spectators.
+Some campsites are reserved for approved entrants, while others are available for spectators.

-We will charge a removal and cleaning fee to the group contact.
-No questions asked.
-Our crew are extremely busy packing down the venue after the event and we don't want to deal with removing that old couch you picked up on the way in.
+Our crew begins pack-down immediately after the event and won’t be able to deal with leftover gear, including that old couch you picked up on the way in.

-Great news!
-We are introducing new shuttle bus services.
-Further details on shuttle times and locations will be sent to campers closer to the event.
+We have shuttle bus services to help campers move their gear to the campground.
+More details on shuttle times and locations will be sent to campers closer to the event.

 No. Marquees are only available in entrant camping areas.